 The Bachelor of Science in Radiologic Science (BSRS) degree is available through distance education delivery methods.
-This program provides lateral and upward mobility for technologists who are unable to attend college on a full-time basis.
-Registered technologists may earn up to 46 semester credit hours of advanced standing.
+This program provides lateral and upward mobility for ARRT registered technologists or registry-eligible students who are unable to attend college face-to-face.
+Registered technologists may earn up to 42 semester credit hours of advanced standing.
 The program offers a variety of subject content including courses designed to prepare students for advanced level examinations in specific modalities.

 All courses in the BSRS program are offered as Internet courses.
-Course content is based on standard textbooks and the on-line course instructions guide students through every step of the material.
-Each course is divided into several individual units with accompanying unit exams that may be submitted to MSU for grading.
+Course content is based on standard textbooks and the online course instructions guide students through every step of the material.
+Each course is divided into several individual units with accompanying unit exams submitted to MSU for grading.
 Graded exams are returned to the student with pertinent comments and recommendations for further study.
 Specific instructions for the final examinations will be provided with each course syllabus.
-Students are allowed to test at a proctored site of their choosing within a timeframe acceptable to the professor.
+Students are required to take final examinations through a commercial testing site known as Proctor U within a timeframe acceptable to the professor.

 This program provides opportunities for radiologic science professionals interested in being radiologic administrators, radiologic educators, and radiologist assistants regardless of their location.
 The unique “hybrid distance education” curriculum design permits working professionals to complete the degree with minimal on-campus requirements while preserving the benefits of face-to-face contact with fellow graduate students.
-Courses offered during fall and spring semesters, generally require only two visits to MSU.
-Summer courses include assignments to be completed before and after a single visit to campus.
+Courses offered during fall and spring semesters require only two visits to MSU.
+Summer courses for education and administration majors are completely online with no required on campus visits.
 Most of the course requirements are completed independently and coordinated electronically.
-A limited number of masters level courses are available online.

-In addition to the MSRS core courses and the research paper, the RA curriculum will include procedures courses with a specific clinical content focus that require independent work, online interactions, and on-campus visits.
-Each semester will also include a clinical preceptorship with at least twenty- four (24) contact hours per week including at least four (4) hours of direct image review with the Radiologist Preceptor.
+In addition to the MSRS core courses and the research paper, the RA curriculum includes procedures courses with a specific clinical content focus requiring independent work, online interactions, and on-campus visits.
+Each semester will includes a clinical preceptorship with at least twenty- four (24) contact hours per week including at least four (4) hours of direct image review with the Radiologist Preceptor.

-MSU’s Radiologic Sciences programs include energized radiographic rooms, darkroom, computer lab, extensive selection of audio-visual resources, and a comprehensive website.
+MSU’s Radiologic Sciences programs include four energized radiographic rooms, computed radiography cassette-based digital image capture technology, a computer lab, an extensive selection of audio-visual resources, and a comprehensive website.